EldariaDevelopment/Skript-LifeSteal/README.md

-# A LifeSteal Plugin with Skript uwu
+## A LifeSteal Plugin with Skript uwu
+For more information head to the [Wiki](https://github.com/EldariaDevelopment/Skript-LifeSteal/wiki)

 You may not use any proprietary code without doing the following:

 * Open sourcing the software, whether public or private.
 You must open source using the GPLv3 license